 A. Tier 1 Events (College Events/Institution wide):

 Events defined by the College as fundamental to the core mission and function of the College.
 The main focus of these events is specifically designed to benefit the immediate college community as a whole and must include one of the following criteria: Institutional events; official commencement ceremonies and related activities.
-Admissions related events including; recruitment of students specifically aimed to parents or students by the Admissions office; open house invitations to parents, friends, or alumni of the college, Advancement/Development related events, President’s Office events, and shared mission events, Examples include: Graduate, Undergraduate Commencement and associated events (Baccalaureate Mass), President’s Open House, Admission Overnight and Gael for a Day, East Bay College Connection (EBCC), Preview Days, Orientation (faculty/students), Parent and Family Day programs, Student Leadership Workshops, President’s Club, Alumni Weekend Celebrations, State of the College address, Convocation.
+Admissions related events including; recruitment of students specifically aimed to parents or students by the Admissions office; open house invitations to parents, friends, or alumni of the college, Advancement/Development related events, President’s Office events, Provost Office events, and shared mission events, Examples include: Graduate, Undergraduate Commencement and associated events (Commencement Mass), President’s Open House, Admission Overnight and Gael for a Day programs, East Bay College Connection (EBCC), Preview Days, Orientation (faculty/students), Parent and Family Day programs, Student Leadership Workshops, President’s Club, Alumni Weekend Celebrations, State of the College address, Convocation.

 Each January of the preceding year we begin taking requests for the next year, e.g., January of 2012 for academic year 2012-13.
 (Note: These events may also be scheduled years in advance).

 Any event planned by any part of the campus community that is essential to the function or operation of any department or student organization that is: 1) large in size (at least 100 attendees), 2) events in which the public are invited.
 Examples include: Student socials, cultural nights, Beginning Teachers Support & Assessment (BTSA) program, Board of Trustees and Regents meetings, Social Justice Speaker Series, Athletic team banquets/fundraisers.
 Requests for these events are made in February of the preceding year.

 C. Tier 3 Events (College Events/Meetings):